-The relationship between calendar and weather data and the arrival of patients in an emergency department is explored in [37, 26, 60].
-The studies [37, 60] investigate patterns in the arrival of patients to walk-in clinics in San Antonio, Texas and Lexington, Kentucky respectively.
-The main influences on the daily arrival rate of patients are calendar variables, like the year, month, day of the week, bank holidays and in [60], the days when pension cheques get delivered.
-The main weather-related contribution was the maximum daily temperature; however, [37] concluded that overall weather related components added little to the accuracy of the predictions of the models.
+The relationship between calendar and weather data and the arrival of patients in an emergency department is explored in [39, 26, 62].
+The studies [39, 62] investigate patterns in the arrival of patients to walk-in clinics in San Antonio, Texas and Lexington, Kentucky respectively.
+The main influences on the daily arrival rate of patients are calendar variables, like the year, month, day of the week, bank holidays and in [62], the days when pension cheques get delivered.
+The main weather-related contribution was the maximum daily temperature; however, [39] concluded that overall weather related components added little to the accuracy of the predictions of the models.

 A paediatric emergency department in Chicago, Illinois is modelled in [26].
 This study is based on three months of data in 1975-6.
 The distinction is made between different diagnoses and this study finds that for instance flu and minor injuries are seasonal.
 Extremely cold weather conditions are shown to reduce the number of visits.
 Extreme heat on the other hand shows no significant change in the number of visits.
 The paper concludes that the influence of the weather is small and the perceived large fluctuations in patient influx during extreme weather is related to the arrivals being more bursty.
 It is known that for some illnesses, in particular chronic obstructive pulmonary disease (COPD), the severity of symptoms can vary throughout the year because of changes in the weather or the presence of infections.
-The Met Office has studied the relationship between the weather and certain illnesses including COPD and uses its findings - with other factors such as virus levels and air pollution - to produce health forecasts for healthcare providers, enabling them to deliver anticipatory care and reduce the number of hospital admissions [76, 77, 78, 79].
+The Met Office has studied the relationship between seasonal and weather changes and certain illnesses including COPD and uses its findings - with other factors such as virus levels and air pollution - to produce health forecasts for healthcare providers up to 8 days ahead, enabling them to deliver anticipatory care and reduce the number of hospital admissions [80, 81, 82, 83, 75].

-A number of studies [23, 59, 95] have utilised time series models to forecast acute arrivals to hospitals.
-In [95] two years of data (from 1989 to 1990) were used to fit and validate hourly arrivals at an American Emergency Department, using a number of different time series models including ARIMA and moving average models.
+A number of studies [23, 61, 99] have utilised time series models to forecast acute arrivals to hospitals.
+In [99] two years of data (from 1989 to 1990) were used to fit and validate hourly arrivals at an American Emergency Department, using a number of different time series models including ARIMA and moving average models.
 They found that simple (moving average based) models performed better than more complex (ARIMA) models.

-An analysis of emergency admissions and bed occupancy in an UK hospital is presented in [59].
+An analysis of emergency admissions and bed occupancy in an UK hospital is presented in [61].
 Data spanning from April 1993 to March 1999 was used to fit SARIMA and GARCH models.
 This paper found a linear relationship between the seasonally adjusted number of occupied beds and the mean day time temperature, but long term seasonality proved more important than short-term weather effects in general.